msuefishlab/tdmsreader/README.md

 ## Credit

-This could not have been done without the python npTDMS package.
-This code is almost a direct port of it to the R language
+This code couldn't have been done without the python npTDMS and is an almost direct port of of it https://github.com/adamreeve/npTDMS